Learning, Developmental and Family Sciences

 Grading Basis: Letter Grade

 Theories of human motivation are examined through social and cultural lens directed at phenomena of engagement and disengagement in activities at different levels of scale.
 Applications are considered for both educators and learners in various social and cultural learning contexts.
-Cross listed with LDFS 7600.
-Max hours: 6 Credits.
+Cross-listed with LDFS 4600.
+Max hours: 3 Credits.

 Grading Basis: Letter Grade

 Introduction to concepts, findings, and research methods relevant to theory and research in the Learning Sciences, with specific focus on how those concepts and findings apply to design learning across settings.
-Max Hours: 3 Credits.
+Cross-listed with LDFS 4750.
+Max hours: 3 Credits.

 Grading Basis: Letter Grade